dgaydukov/cert-aws/sa/files/sa.md

 * you need to change app logic - for sender to batch messages before sending, to receiver wait longer and process a list of messages instead of 1

 ###### API Gateway
-API Gateway - managed api service that makes it easy to publish/manage api at any scale.
+AGW - managed api service that makes it easy to publish/manage api at any scale.
 It can:
 * support both HTTP(S) and WebSocket
 * use built-in cache system to minimize load to backend
 * meter/throttle traffic to your backend.
 You can throttle per client by supplying access key to clients (so vip clients can get more throttling than others)